thacherT1D/new-angular-curriculum/Unit-1/07-intro-to-scope.md

 ## Where does it come from? $rootScope

 Every application has a single root scope.
-All other scopes decent from `$rootScope` which we can inject into our controllers (by adding `$rootScope as a parameter to the callback function on the .controller method`)
+All other scopes descend from `$rootScope` which we can inject into our controllers (by adding `$rootScope as a parameter to the callback function on the .controller method`)

 ```js
 angular.module("firstApp",[]).controller("FirstController", function($scope, $rootScope){